- Self-Directed Accounts

 A high deductible health plan is commonly referred to as an “HDHP.”
 As indicated in the name, it is a health insurance plan that has a higher deductible than a traditional insurance plan, meaning individuals will pay more upfront for medical costs until they meet the deductible.
 Once the deductible is met, coverage will begin.

 The deductible that needs to be met before insurance coverage starts is different for individuals and family plans.
-For 2019, the minimum annual deductible for an individual is $1,350 and $2,700 for family HDHP coverage.
+For 2021 and 2022, the minimum annual deductible for an individual is $1,400, and $2,800 for family HDHP coverage.

 In general, the higher the deductible, the more the individual will pay out-of-pocket to access full coverage until they meet the deductible.
 While the deductible is higher, these plans typically have a lower monthly premium than traditional plans.